lieuzhenghong/imda-scene-understander-pipeline/reports/deepstream_sdk_vs_python.md

 it acts as a drag on development, making reasoning about and adding to our codebase much slower and more difficult.

-DeepStream is a powerful (and very complex) pipeline geared for high-throughput deployments.
+DeepStream is a powerful but very complex pipeline geared for high-throughput deployments.
 There seems to be little reason to use DeepStream for our use case, as it adds complexity and reduce our flexibility for not much return.
 Given the relatively small scope of our